thomasvn/agent-go/README.md

 # agent-go

-Hello there!
-Hello!
-Welcome to the agent-go project.

 A Go-based agent inspired by [How to Build an Agent](https://ampcode.com/how-to-build-an-agent).
 Integrates the Model Context Protocol (MCP) with autonomous agents.

 ## Demo